RELIGIOUS EDUCATION

 Ages 4-14 Big Creek Club

 In addition to our Sunday morning programs, there is a special opportunity for children (and families) to participate in our adopted creek project, which is a component of the EarthKeepers Initiative ~ a coalition of area faith communities dedicated to active stewardship of the Earth.
-This is our second year of stewardship at Big Creek at Nancy Irish and Vince Villa’s home.
-This project, in connection with our Lake Superior experiences, will continue to give our students experience with local environmental issues and the opportunity to collaborate with area youths to promote environmental awareness.
+This is our third year of stewardship at Big Creek at Nancy Irish and Vince Villa’s home.
+This project will continue to give our students experience with local environmental issues and the opportunity to collaborate with area youths to promote environmental awareness.

 The Fellowship of the Phoenix

-This is a group sponsored by the Marquette Unitarian Universalist Congregation for the purpose of providing a place for UU and unaffiliated teens to have "good clean fun" together, explore different cultures and religions, and learn how to work cooperatively through activities, trips, and service projects.
+This group is sponsored by the Marquette Unitarian Universalist Congregation to provide a place for UU and unaffiliated teens to have "good clean fun" together, explore different cultures and religions, and learn how to work cooperatively through activities, trips, and service projects.
 For more information contact a member of the RE committee.

 “Our Whole Lives” (OWL)

-Our Whole Lives is a healthy, respectful program in human sexuality that will be offered to youth in 7-9th grades (ages 11-14).
+Our Whole Lives is a healthy, respectful program in human sexuality that is periodically offered to youth in 7-9th grades (ages 11-14).
 OWL, a Unitarian Universalist and United Church of Christ curriculum, is taught by trained facilitators.
-Sessions to be scheduled from Oct.-May.
-Please see the September Newsletter for additional information and dates for interested parent orientation.
+Sessions are generally scheduled from Oct.-May.
+The most recent offering of the course was 2011-12.